Environmental Protection Authority (Western Australia)

 The EPA provides advice to the Minister for Environment through various reports, as well as releasing statements to the public detailing significant environmental matters.
 Its role also includes formulation of environmental protection policies.

 History

+The Tonkin government passed the Environmental Protection Act 1971, creating an independent environmental authority on 1 January 1972.

+The 1971 act was subsequently replaced by the Environmental Protection Act 1986.

 On 27 November 2009 the Western Australian Government formed a dedicated department to support the EPA, known as the Office of the Environmental Protection Authority (OEPA), in order to provide the Authority with greater independence and control of its policies and processes.